-It isn’t just former film props littering the place, however.
-Religious statues, disco balls, and retro signs adorn the walls, or simply in piles on the floor.
+But it isn’t just former film props that you’ll find littering the place.
+Religious statues, disco balls, and retro signs adorn the walls.
+Or simply find themselves piled high on the floor.
 Seriously, there are thousands of signs crammed in here.
 Like this winner: